 If there’s an honesty box I always put money in it.

 Yet when it comes to excuses I’d give Pinocchio a run for his money.

-When renting a unit in Bondi years ago, I assured the owner I had no pets, yet never even considered hiding the cat when he came to the door.
+When renting a unit in Bondi years ago, I assured the owner I had no pets.
+It didn’t occur to me to hide the cat when he came to the door.

 Are you a liar?
-If the answer is no, come back Friday and find out about all the different kinds of lies there are (you may have to revise your answer).
+If the answer is no, read Warning!
+This Could Be a Lie and find out about all the different kinds of lies there are (you may have to revise your answer).

-If your answer is yes then come back anyway for tips on being a better liar and more funny stories – you’ll be glad you did… I’ll ask once more, would I lie to you?
+If your answer is yes then read it anyway for more funny stories – you’ll be glad you did… I’ll ask once more, would I lie to you?